embiimob/Sup/README.md

 ## **Installation**

-1. Download the Sup.v0.1.33-beta.zip file
+1. Download the Sup.v0.1.34-beta.zip file (at very bottom of the release page)
 2. Create a folder on your **fastest** disk drive with at least **50GB** free (it will be storing the bitcoin testnet blockchain)
 3. Unzip all contents into the folder
 4. Create a shortcut to SUP.exe and launch